ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 Delta Login Methods
 =========================

-There are three primary methods for loggin into Delta:
+The primary methods for logging into Delta are:

 #. :ref:`direct_access` - Most common login method for users.
 #. :ref:`openondemand` - Simplest login method, requiring only a web browser.
 Good for verifying that your account is working.